 But you don’t have to be an expert to enjoy rock climbing at Joshua Tree.
 Many of the boulder formations offer easier pathways and flatter surfaces so you can scramble your way to the top.

 Rock scrambling, or bouldering, is one of the most popular things to do in Joshua Tree National Park, and everywhere you look, you will see visitors trying to make their way to the tops of the boulder formations.

-You can even take a rock climbing lesson with a local climbing guide if you wish, but reserve in advance with a professional rock climbing guide.
+You can even take a guided rock climbing trip in Joshua Tree National Park if you wish, but reserve in advance with a professional rock climbing guide.
 Equipment is provided, and tours are tailored to your experience level.

 Sunset at Keys View can be an amazing experience, but expect lots of people here at that time on nice weather days.
 If you are spending time at the park, sunrise is also an awesome (and quieter) time to visit.